-When you MTHFR gene mutations this causes a reduction in the ability to produce methylene-tetrahydrofolate reductase or MTHFR which is an enzyme needed for many different important processes in the body.
-When you have a reduced ability to produce methylene-tetrahydrofolate reductase or MTHFR you can have symptoms of MTHFR that can also lead to conditions associated to a lack of methylation.
+When MTHFR gene mutations this causes a reduction in the ability to produce methylene-tetrahydrofolate reductase.
+MTHFR which is an enzyme needed for many different important processes in the body.
+When you have a reduced ability to produce methylene-tetrahydrofolate reductase or MTHFR.
+Similarly, you can have symptoms of MTHFR.
+That can also lead to conditions associated with a lack of methylation.

-It’s important to identify any family history of any of the following MTHFR conditions as being a possible indication/s of having MTHFR gene mutations and getting tested for MTHFR gene mutations here.
+It’s important to identify any family history of any of the following MTHFR conditions.
+Equally important being a possible indication/s of having MTHFR gene mutations and getting tested for MTHFR gene mutations here.

 Conditions associated to MTHFR gene mutations

 Cardiovascular disease: thromboembolism, atherosclerosis and myocardial infarction

 Chronic fatigue syndrome

 Chronic viral infection

 Dementia and memory loss